sodeidelphonse/isdm-baobab/README.md

 * **software/**: The archive of the `isdmtools` package used for preparing the manuscript.
 Both binary and source codes are provided.

 * `README.md`: The project documentation (this page).

-## 📦 Environment Configuration
-To reproduce the environment used for the analysis:

-* Make sure you have the `renv` package installed by running `install.packages("renv")`.

-* With the project root as your working directory, run `renv::restore()` to automatically download and install all required library versions.

 ## ⚙️ Pipeline Logic
 This analysis is designed as a sequential pipeline (01–07).
 Each stage relies on the outputs of the preceding stages and the shared utility functions: